 As a relative of the deceased, you may apply to become the administrator of the estate.

 Contact an Indigenous and Northern Affairs Canada estates officer.
-They will help you and give you information.
-The estates officer can't provide legal advice.
+They'll help you and give you information.
+The estates officer can't give you legal advice.

 If nobody in the deceased's family is able to look after the estate, an estates officer will handle the administration.

 After the minister appoints the executor or administrator